atsaloli/cicd/02_44-set-up-git-pulls-from-mock-envs.md

 tested changes to special Git branches; and environment _pulls_ changes from its respective Git.

-In our tutorial (to keep scope manageable), we'll set up just one environment like this, Prod, which will pull from the "prod" branch (while development continues on the "master" branch).
+Let's set up the deploy-to-prod job to push to the "prod" branch in Git; and let's set up the Prod environment to pull from the "prod" branch (while development continues on the "master" branch).

+---
+## Configuring CI/CD pipelines
+### Continuous Delivery
+#### Deploy via Git

+First, make sure `gitlab-runner` SSH key is allowed to write to the GitLab repo.

+(What is the key called?
+How to set this up?)

 ---
 ## Configuring CI/CD pipelines